vu-bco7006/template-assessment-3/README.md

 ## Requirements
 1. (For Q4) You need to match the product category ID to its name using a program.
 Merely reporting the product category ID is not acceptable.
 1. The facts should be outputted to the screen in a format of your discretion, however it should be clear and understandable.
-1. Organise your code logically in multiple code files so that other business analysts can understand your code.
+1. Organise your code logically in functions and/or multiple code files so that other business analysts can understand your code.